xwp/xwpwa/assets/src/css/readme.md

 ## Post-CSS Plugins

-Before rendering the output CSS, some modifications are done with some Post-CSS plugins.
+The CSS is output using several Post-CSS plugins:

 ### postcss-sass

-To compile and watch CSS files.
+Compile SASS, using the dart-sass implementation as a PostCSS plugin.
 [Documentation](https://github.com/jonathantneal/postcss-sass)

 ### postcss-color-function

-Transform W3C CSS color function to more compatible CSS
+Transform W3C CSS color function to more broadly compatible CSS
 [Documentation](https://github.com/postcss/postcss-color-function)

 ### postcss-preset-env

-Convert modern CSS into something most browsers can understand, determining the polyfills you need based on your targeted browsers or runtime environments.
+Converts modern CSS into something the browsers can understand, determining the polyfills you need based on your targeted browsers or runtime environments.
 [Features](http://preset-env.cssdb.org/features)
 [Documentation](https://github.com/csstools/postcss-preset-env)

 ### postcss-clean

-Compression will be handled by [clean-css](https://github.com/jakubpawlowicz/clean-css).
+Minification is handled by [clean-css](https://github.com/jakubpawlowicz/clean-css).
 [Documentation](https://github.com/leodido/postcss-clean)

 ### postcss-shorthand-expand

-For performance, it would be better to [not use some shorthands properties](https://csswizardry.com/2016/12/css-shorthand-syntax-considered-an-anti-pattern/).
+For improved performance through better compression, it is be better to [avoid using some shorthands properties](https://csswizardry.com/2016/12/css-shorthand-syntax-considered-an-anti-pattern/).
-This plugin expand them in the output CSS.
+This plugin expands them in the output CSS.
 [Documentation](https://github.com/johno/postcss-shorthand-expand)